Breadcrumb

 Behavior

-- All breadcrumb items, except the last one, are truncated to 128px if there isn't enough horizontal space to fit them on one line.
+- All but the last breadcrumb item is truncated to 128px if there isn't enough horizontal space to fit them on one line.

 Content